 The king gives stability to the land by justice, but a man who takes bribes overthrows it.

-A Higher Power monitors everything in the land and determines a country’s underlying stability—it’s true security.
-Government, be it by king, president, or prime minister, is not a country’s highest authority.
+A Higher Power oversees all that happens in a country and determines its real stability—its true security.
+Government, whether a king, president, or prime minister, is not the highest authority.

-Misuse of finances will destroy a nation from within.
-A deeper study of the text shows that financial injustice is not limited to bribes, but creeps into the tax system.
-How’s that?
+A government’s misuse of wealth will destroy a nation from within.
+This proverb teaches that financial injustice is not limited to bribes, but creeps into the tax system.
+How is that?

-Bribery is a very common practice worldwide and it is never called bribery by those who practice it.
-Taking a bribe is worse than offering a bribe.
+Bribery is a very common practice worldwide, but it is never called bribery by those who practice it.
+Taking a bribe—violating public trust—is worse than offering a bribe.

-The specific Hebrew word, translated as bribes, is very unusual.
+The Hebrew word, translated as “bribes” here, is very unusual.
 It appears only once in Proverbs and contains an important but subtle warning.
-But before we examine it, let’s get a better understanding of the first part of this text.
+To see that, we need a better understanding of the first part of this text.

 Translation: Justice